Australia tightens asylum seekers access, leaves refugees in Indonesia

 Australia and Indonesia resumed intelligence and military cooperation just three months ago after a months-long rift over Australian spying on former President Susilo Bambang Yudhoyono, his wife and other top Indonesian officials.

-The number of asylum seekers reaching Australia pales in comparison with other countries but it is a polarising political issue, on which Prime Minister Tony Abbott campaigned heavily before last year's election win.
+The number of asylum seekers reaching Australia pales in comparison with other countries but it is a polarising political issue.
+Prime Minister Tony Abbott campaigned heavily on the issue before winning elections last year.

-The UNHCR had recorded 10,623 asylum seekers and refugees in Indonesia, awaiting resettlement as of April, when about 100 people were registering at its Jakarta office each week.
+The UNHCR had recorded 10,623 asylum seekers and refugees in Indonesia, awaiting resettlement, as of April.
+At that time, about 100 people were registering at its Jakarta office weekly.

-Morrison declined to say whether Abbott and Indonesian President Joko Widodo discussed the change at the weekend G20 Leaders Summit in Brisbane, but said Indonesia was "fully appraised" of the decision before it was made public.
+Morrison declined to say whether the change was discussed by Abbott and current Indonesian President Joko Widodo at the weekend G20 Leaders Summit in Brisbane, but said Indonesia was "fully appraised" of the decision before it was made public.

 "We are happy to work with Indonesia in any way we can to reduce the number of people in Indonesia, but not through the process of encouraging more people to come to Indonesia because they think they will get a visa to Australia," he said.